 Jerome W. Hoffman is a partner in Holland & Knight's Tallahassee and Jacksonville offices.
-Mr. Hoffman practices in the area of commercial litigation, with special emphasis on antitrust, competition and consumer fraud issues; government investigations in those areas; and in False Claim Act, Medicaid and Medicare fraud investigations, and in healthcare regulatory matters.
+Mr. Hoffman practices in the area of complex commercial litigation and in healthcare regulatory matters, with special emphasis on antitrust, unfair competition, consumer fraud, False Claims Act, Medicaid and Medicare fraud investigations, and government investigations in those areas.

-Prior to joining Holland & Knight, Mr. Hoffman served as general counsel for the Agency for Health Care Administration supervising 40 attorneys responsible for prosecuting Medicaid overpayments; regulating hospitals, nursing homes, assisted living facilities and home health agencies; prosecuting disciplinary cases before the Board of Medicine and other healthcare professional licensing boards; and providing general legal services to the Agency.
+Prior to joining Holland & Knight, Mr. Hoffman served as General Counsel for the Florida Agency for Health Care Administration supervising 40 attorneys responsible for prosecuting Medicaid overpayments; regulating hospitals, nursing homes, assisted living facilities and home health agencies; prosecuting disciplinary cases before the Board of Medicine and other healthcare professional licensing boards; and providing general legal services to the Agency.

-Mr. Hoffman also served as chief of the Antitrust Section of the Florida Attorney General's Office for eight years.
-As chief, he was lead counsel for the State of Florida in over a dozen major antitrust cases in both state and federal court in a wide variety of industries involving bid-rigging, price fixing, monopolization and other restraints of trade, as well as merger reviews.
+Mr. Hoffman also served as Chief of the Antitrust Section of the Florida Attorney General's Office for eight years.
+As Chief, he was lead counsel for the State of Florida in over a dozen major antitrust cases in both state and federal courts in a wide variety of industries involving bid-rigging, price fixing, monopolization and other restraints of trade, as well as merger reviews.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.